Welcome to Picardy 2.1!

 New items can be inserted after the current cursor location or at the bottom of the pane.

 Tip: Pressing the End key in this dialog will move the cursor directly to the Page/Reference entry field.
-In this and other dialogs: pressing the Enter key will perform the default action (in this case, save); Tab and Shift-Tab will cycle forward and backward between fields; and Esc will close the dialog without saving (except when an autocomplete suggestion is showing).
+In this and other dialogs: pressing the Enter key will perform the default action (in this case, Save); pressing the space bar does the same as pressing the highlighted button (if there is one); Tab and Shift+Tab will cycle forward and backward between fields; and Esc will close the dialog without saving (except when an autocomplete suggestion is showing).

 Picardy commands are not available in the New/Edit Item dialog via the various menus.
 Some commands are available by pressing the appropriate keyboard shortcut, as shown below: